KaiyangZhou/mixstyle-release/README.md

 **########## Updates ############**

+*06-07-2021*: Extension of our ICLR'21 paper is out: [MixStyle Neural Networks for Domain Generalization and Adaptation](https://arxiv.org/abs/2107.02053).
+This work extends the conference version mainly in the following ways: 1) A simple algorithmic extension enabling MixStyle to cope with unlabeled data; 2) New evidence showing that MixStyle works exceptionally well with extremely limited labels; 3) New experiments covering semi-supervised domain generalization and unsupervised domain adaptation.
+Code for reproducing the new experiments is available at `imcls/`.

 *28-06-2021*: A new implementation of MixStyle is out, which merges `MixStyle2` to `MixStyle` and switches between random and cross-domain mixing using `self.mix`.
 The new features can be found [here](https://github.com/KaiyangZhou/Dassl.pytorch/issues/23).

 *12-04-2021*: A variable `self._activated` is added to MixStyle to better control the computational flow.
 To deactivate MixStyle without modifying the model code, one can do